 With approximately 190 active members, the Orange County chapter (JRCLS-OC) is one of the largest and most dynamic in the JRCLS.
 Our chapter hosts six CLE luncheons each year, an annual Religion & the Law Symposium held at Chapman University, Women-in-Law events, an annual dinner, and community service events.
 We refer pro bono matters to our members who are interested in such opportunities.

 Members of the JRCLS-OC and their guests have recently heard presentations by Hon.
-Kent A. Jordan, U.S. Appeals Court Judge for the Third Circuit, by David P. Dowling on “Key Skills and Practices for Effective Negotiators,” and by Neil J. Wertleib on the new California Rules of Professional Conduct.
+Jay Bybee, U.S. Appeals Court Judge for the Ninth Circuit, by David P. Dowling on “Key Skills and Practices for Effective Negotiators,” and by Neil J. Wertleib on the new California Rules of Professional Conduct.

 Our society is named after an eminent statesman, jurist, and religious leader who embodied the values we espouse.
 J. Reuben Clark, Jr. served as solicitor of the U.S. State Department and later in the JAG Officers’ Reserve Corps, earning a Distinguished Service Medal in his work for the U.S. Attorney General’s Office during World War II.
 He also served as Undersecretary of State, publishing the “Clark Memorandum on the Monroe Doctrine,” and then as U.S. Ambassador to Mexico.
 He later served in the First Presidency of the Church of Jesus Christ of Latter-day Saints.